grunsab/PieBot_v1/README.md

  python3 train_curriculum.py
  ```

-Check the bottom of train_curriculum.py to change the settings.
+Check the bottom of train_curriculum.py to see how to change the settings.

 ## About the algorithm